-- 1. an online employability skills assessment via "Navigate" under controlled conditions.
-This will be completed during the first week of course. - 2. pre-placement planning and preparation including a C.V., covering letter. - 3. allocated days of work placement at a time appropriate for industry, the course and the learner. - 4. a daily work placement journal. - 5. a second online employability skills assessment (following placement) via "Navigate" under controlled conditions demonstrating the progress made since the first employability skills assessment. - 6.
-A review task in the form of an interview under controlled conditions
+- 1. An online employability skills assessment via 'Navigate' under controlled conditions.
+This will be completed during the first week of course. - 2.
+Completion of KUDOS AD and evidence of careers suitable for student uploaded to Navigate. - 3.
+Pre-placement planning and preparation including production of an up-to-date CV and covering letter/email. - 4.
+Industry appropriate employability skills activities evidenced through Navigate 'My Activities' timeline and tutor witness statements. - 5.
+Allocated days of work placement appropriate for industry evidenced by timesheet signed by tutor. - 6.
+A daily work placement journal completed on Navigate including daily hours attended. - 7.
+A second online employability skills assessment (following placement) via 'Navigate' under controlled conditions demonstrating the progress made since the first employability skills assessment. - 8.
+A review task in the form of an interview under controlled conditions.